 The American Antitrust Institute seeks to preserve the effectiveness of antitrust class actions as a central component of ensuring the vitality of private antitrust enforcement.
 As part of its efforts, AAI issues periodic updates on developments in the courts and elsewhere that may affect this important device for protecting competition and consumers.
-This update covers developments since November 2016.
+This update covers developments since Fall 2016.

 I. Proposed Legislation